AntonioMonje/Generative_Art/README.md

 # Generative_Art
 Creates generative art needed for NFT's we will be creating and minting

-Please branch off from master if you plan on working on the this project branches should follow the naming convention LastName_FeatureName
-Once your feature branch is created follow the next steps to run the program and start editing

 Steps to running the program
 1) make sure you install the following pillow library python3 -m pip install --upgrade pip